 DEATH CERTIFICATES: A signed death certificate must be presented to the County Clerk if your last previous marriage was terminated by death.

 PROOF OF RESIDENCE: A current driver's license with a current address is the best proof.
-If this is not available, each applicant must provide 2 proofs, such as a checkbook, utility bills, income tax record, payroll record, military papers, student record, medical and/or dental bills.
+If this is not available, each applicant must provide 2 proofs, such as a checkbook, utility bill, income tax record, payroll record, military papers, student record, medical and/or dental bills.
 If, on the day you apply for a license, you have not resided at your current address for 30 days, be prepared to prove your previous address.
 Your "residence", for marriage license purposes, is where you have physically lived for the past 30 days.

 SOCIAL SECURITY NUMBERS: Applicants must provide their social security numbers if one has been assigned to them.